 Associate Editor

-Angela Okune studies research data practices and infrastructures in Nairobi, Kenya to explore questions of equity, knowledge production and open science in Africa.
-She is completing her doctorate in the Department of Anthropology at the University of California, Irvine in 2021.
-Angela provided strategic guidance for the growth of tech research in Kenya as co-founder of iHub Research (2010-2015).
-Angela is co-editor of the open-access book Contextualizing Openness (2019).
+Angela Okune works on data practices and infrastructures with an interest in questions of equity in knowledge production and circulation.
+She received her doctorate from the Department of Anthropology at the University of California, Irvine and currently serves as the Director of Programs at Code for Science and Society, a non-profit centered on building and supporting social infrastructure in research and technology.
+Angela has provided strategic guidance for the growth of tech research in Kenya as co-founder of iHub Research (2010-2015) and was co-editor of the open-access book, Contextualizing Openness (2019).

 Associate Editor